CONTACT INFORMATION

 - Project proposal (SSDD format)

-- Quezon City ID or valid government-issued ID
+- QC ID or valid government-issued ID

 - The client will be contacted for assessment; if qualified she will be advised to attend a one day Basic Business Management Training.